 Severe pain or bloating in your belly

-Redness, swelling, or drainage at your incision site
+Redness, swelling, drainage, opening, or any other changes at your incision site